Pure sine wave. The simplest waveform with no harmonics.

 Bandpass Filter

-A bandpass filter attenuates frequencies outside a band around the center frequency.
+A state variable bandpass filter (TPT/SVF) that attenuates frequencies outside a band around the center frequency.
 Each filter has its own ADSR envelope that modulates the center frequency.

 Center frequency in Hz.
 Frequencies outside the band are attenuated.